nadavelkabets/Robot-Arm/controller/README.md

 Trinamic TMC6200 was chosen because it measures phase current in line using built in amplifiers.
 This approach is more percise than the low side current measurements in Texas Instruments DRV8323.

 ## Log:
-The first prototype is based on the TMC6200-BOB break out board.
+The first prototype is based on the TMC6200-EVAL evaluation board.
 It will communicate via SPI with external ESP32 module.
+The original design used Infineon BSC026N08NS5ATMA1 mosfets.
+I decided to go with Infineon IPB026N06NATMA1 instead.
+They are very similar, but this one is easier to solder.
 Once working I will design the STM32 based controller with integrated CAN communication.

 Optional - electromagnetic brake support.
 Round pcb board, double sided.